 - You can use eduroam, which allows you to connect to the campus wireless network using your home institution log-in credentials.
 Read more about logging in to eduroam here

 Lunch and Social Events

-- Lunch is served Monday to Friday, 12.00-13.30 in the Frederikke Cafeteria, in the Frederikke building.
+- Lunch is available Monday to Friday in the cafeteria located in the Frederikke building.

 The main campus at the University of Oslo, Blindern, is located on the western side of the city.
 Here you will find The Faculty of Humanities, Social Sciences, Education, Mathematics and Natural Sciences, as well as the central administration for the University.

-You will also find the campus bookstore Akademika where you can buy books and study materials for your courses.
+You will also find the campus bookstore, Akademika, where you can buy books and stationery.
 A pharmacy is located in the same building as the bookstore.
-A grocery store is open all summer in the Frederikke building on the main campus square as well.
+A grocery store is open all summer in the Frederikke.

 General Transport Information

 Getting Here: Arriving Oslo by Plane

 - The airport express train (Flytoget) brings you to Oslo Central Station (Oslo S) comfortably in about twenty minutes time.
 Arriving at Oslo Central Station (Oslo S), you will enter the city at Jernbanetorget, which is also the name of Oslo downtown’s main transportation hub.

 - Shuttle buses, either SAS Flybussen or Flybuss-ekspressen are less expensive than the train, but also less time-efficient, since they stop at a number of Oslo destinations.